uwescience/DSSG2021-min-wage/sandbox/time_distance_calculation/Readme.md

 ```
 ./graphhopper.sh -a web -i washington-latest.osm.pbf
 ```
 4. Now you can run the R script [`run_graphhopper.R`](https://github.com/uwescience/DSSG2021-min-wage/blob/main/sandbox/time_distance_calculation/run_graphhopper.R) which is using the R [grapphopper](https://cran.r-project.org/web/packages/graphhopper/index.html) package to call the api.
+If you see an error regarding localhost:8989, check to see if the graphhopper service is still running.